 The Department of Justice’s website outlining the Government of Canada’s response to COVID-19 can be found here:

 We also encourage readers to consult our Toronto Office’s COVID-19: The Essential Need-to-Know Guide for Employers and Employees.

 Dickinson Wright will continue to provide client alerts as Canada’s response to the COVID-19 Emergency progresses.Please Note: These materials do not constitute legal advice.
 Government initiatives, announcements and regulations in response to the COVID-19 situation continue to evolve and change frequently.
 As such, it is important to ensure you are aware of current information and that you consult with a lawyer before making your business decisions.
 For further information please contact the authors.

 - Industry Alerts CIPO Pandemic Response: Update April 28, 2020*

 - Industry Alerts Trade-Marks in Canada: Processing of Applications

-- Industry Alerts CIPO Pandemic Response: Update July 6, 2020*
+- Industry Alerts CIPO Pandemic Response: NEW Deadline Extension is August 28, 2020*

 - January 15, 2021 In the News Flavia Campbell Named a Top 100 Lawyer in Arizona by Az Business